 At the beginning of this project (my capstone project as part of MICA’s PBGD program, no less!), I made my own version of a dictionary in order to spur ideas related to sustainable fishing.
 My dictionary, a “menu” of sorts, comprehensively showcases fishing methods worldwide, as well as lists “best” and “worst” choices of seafood.
 To grab consumers’ attention, “appetizers” included unappetizing (i.e. unsustainable) fishing methods such as bottom trawling and dredging.
 The menu then expands to entrées, which lists best (i.e. fish that are caught sustainably) and worst (i.e. species that are overfished or caught under poor fishing regulations) choices of seafood.
 Sprinkled in are bits of knowledge on management plans, farmed versus wild seafood, and the status of sustainable fishing in several countries.
 The menu is mounted on a clear plexiglass board, meant to reflect the transparency of Reel Fish’s practices.

 Thanks to the wonderful friend and designer ML Howell for modelling this reely great tote!

 And finally, to put a cap on capstone, I made a process book large enough to encapsulate all of the work I did for Reel Fish.
-The 30-page Japanese bound book measures 10x14 inches and covers everything from my initial research, trials and errors, and eventual exhibition (and exhaustion).
+The 30-page Japanese bound book measures 10x14 inches and covers everything from my initial research, trials and errors, and (finally) exhibition.